Mohammedvaraliya/Data-Structures-and-Algorithms/Linked List/Circular Linked List/README.md

 ### 01. Circular Linked Lists -- Append and Prepend

-    Circular Linked List append and prepend method Append - Add the element from end of list
+    Circular Linked List append and prepend method Append - Add the Node from end of list
-    Prepend - Add the element from front of the list
+    Prepend - Add the Node from front of the list

 ### 02. Circular Linked Lists -- Remove Node

     Circular Linked Lists -- Remove Node
-    It will remove the element from the list
+    It will remove the Node from the list

 ### 03. Circular Linked Lists -- Split List